SoliatOmolara/SoliatOmolara/README.md

 - :seedling: Exploring Technical Content Writing with blogposts on Medium
 - :zap: In my free time, I listen to music, cook and read novels.
 - :mailbox:How to reach me: MAIL, azeezsoleehah@gmail.com
-- 💞️ I’m looking to collaborate on open source data science and machine learning projects
+- 💞️ I’m looking to collaborate on open source Python and Django projects

 ### :hammer_and_wrench: Languages and Tools :